facebookresearch/hydra/website/docs/examples/5_config_family/README.md

 ```

 ### config.yaml
-One alternative to load one of the two is do what we did before:
+To load `nesterov.yaml` we can do as we did before:
 ```yaml
 defaults:
   - optimizer/nesterov
 ```
-Running with this configuration, nesterov is loaded:
+Running with this configuration, `nesterov.yaml` is loaded:
 ```yaml
 python experiment.py
 optimizer: